Elliott Colvin (died 1883)

-Elliott Graham Colvin (1836-1883) was a British Indian Civil Service (ICS) Officer.
+Elliott Graham Colvin (1836–1883) was a British Indian Civil Service (ICS) Officer.
 He served in Mathura and Meerut during the Indian Rebellion of 1857 and later became Meerut's Commissioner.
 After his death, a gate was erected in his memory in Bulandshahr on the instructions of Frederic Growse.

 Early life and family

 Elliott Colvin was born in 1836 in Calcutta, now Kolkata, to John Russell Colvin.
 His siblings included Auckland Colvin and Walter Colvin.
-He was educated at Eton and Haileybury, England.
 In 1850 he became a naval cadet.
+He was educated at Eton and from 1853 to 1855 was at Haileybury.

 On 18 September 1862 in Nainital, he married Edith, the eldest daughter of Peter Cunningham.
 The Times of India later noted that "he was peculiarly happy in his married life".
 He learnt French, German and Russian, and was familiar with several Northern Indian dialects.

 Career

-Colvin returned to India in 1855 and was an assistant in the Agra division at the onset of the Indian Rebellion of 1857, during which he served at Mathura.
+Colvin returned to India on 6 November 1855.
+In November 1856 he was attached to the North-West Provinces where he was posted assistant in the Agra division and then assistant magistrate and collector to Agra.
+In May 1857, at the onset of the Indian Rebellion of 1857, he was transferred to Mathura.
 He fought at Hathras, Aligarh and the surrounding areas.
 He also became well known at Budaun.
 He spent a few months at Meerut before being appointed as superintendent of the Terai District towards Rohilkhand.
+Between 1857 and 1878, he also held various posts at Meerat, Bareilly, Moradabad, Benares.

-In 1880 he was transferred to Benares.
+In 1880 Colvin held posts in Muzaffarnagar and Benares.
 Later, he became settlement officer, collector and commissioner back at Meerut.
 There, he led the search for European graves and commissioned maintenance of the burial sites.